unlearning-challenge/unlearning-challenge.github.io/index.markdown

 The challenge centers on the scenario in which an age predictor is built from face image data and, after training, a certain number of images must be forgotten to protect the privacy or rights of the individuals concerned.

-The [starter kit](https://github.com/unlearning-challenge/starting-kit) provides an example of unlearning algorithms for participants to build their unlearning models upon.
+The [starting kit](https://github.com/unlearning-challenge/starting-kit) provides an example of unlearning algorithms for participants to build their unlearning models upon.

-> **NOTE**: This dataset is meant to be used **only** for benchmarking purposes.

 For the *Feedback* and *Final* phases of the challenge, participants' submitted code is evaluated on real face datasets hosted on Kaggle.
 Those datasets are not made available to participants during the challenge.

 ## Timeline

-**Check phase**: Begins June 28, 2023
+**Check phase**: Begins June 28, 2023.
+Initial announce and availability of the starting kit.

 **Feedback phase**: Begins early July, 2023, until mid September 2023